 While the Swift X has a few quirks which I discuss above, it’s quite a comfortable and easy pack to use for extended day hikes, overnights, and multi-day backpacking with a recommended max load of 25-30 pounds.
 I certainly enjoyed using it this summer when I revisited the Mahoosuc Range along a very rugged section of the Appalachian Trail in Maine.
 While I’d like to see the shoulder strap pockets enlarged, I don’t consider their current size a showstopper unless you’re wedded to carrying electronics or other personal items on your shoulder straps.
 With that one caveat, I think the Swift X is an easy pack to like and I’m excited to see that Six Moons is updating its product line with more durable and waterproof fabrics like XPac and LiteSkin.

 Who knows.
 Maybe they’ll reissue the Starlite Backpack next!
 I know about 2 dozen former Starlite owners who’d buy it in an instant.

 Disclosure: Six Moon Designs provided the author with a sample backpack for an impartial review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.